ReferralCandy/woocommerce-referralcandy/readme.txt

 == Changelog ==

+= 2.5.2 =
+* Introduce new field to allow users to select the campaign to be used for post-purchase popup
+* Fix issue where the post-purchase popup is not displayed on the checkout page

 = 2.5.1 =
 * Fix edge case where accepts marketing does not respect user choice on subsequent orders